fastify/fastify-dx/packages/fastify-dx-react/README.md

 You can use this setting to save server resources on internal pages where SSR makes no significant diference for search engines or UX in general, such as a password-protected admin section.

-This differs from [React Client Components](https://github.com/josephsavona/rfcs/blob/server-components/text/0000-server-components.md), which are also supported, but clientserver-only rendering is more granular (available for any route child component) and fully controlled by the React runtime.
+This differs from [React Client Components](https://github.com/josephsavona/rfcs/blob/server-components/text/0000-server-components.md), which are also supported, but clientserver-only rendering is more granular (available for any route child component) and fully controlled by React.

 </td>
 <td width="600px"><br>